sjkbianco/portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-Steven Bianco is the Coordinator, Accessibility and LMS Administration serving [Florida SouthWestern State College (FSW) from the College's Office of Information Technology (OIT)](https://www.fsw.edu/helpdesk) since August 2018.
-He works closely with the [Office of ADAptive Services](https://www.fsw.edu/adaptiveservices), [The Learning Center](https://www.fsw.edu/tlc), [eLearning](https://www.fsw.edu/elearning), and other areas.
-He holds a Bachelors of Applied Science in Supervision and Management from FSW and has been with the College for 15 years.
-His work centers on web accessibility, eLearning content, Assistive Technologies, and providing resources and guidance to promote increased access.
-Prior to working for OIT, he served the College's Library Services as a Library Systems Specialist integrating technologies for improved library services and workflows.
+Steven Bianco is the Coordinator of Accessibility and LMS Administration serving Florida SouthWestern State College (FSW) from the College's Office of Information Technology (OIT) since August, 2018.
+He works closely with the [https://www.fsw.edu/adaptiveservices](Office of ADAptive Services), [https://www.fsw.edu/tlc](Teaching and Learning Center), [https://www.fsw.edu/online](eLearning), and other areas.
+He holds a Masters of Arts in Curriculum and Instruction in Educational Technology from Florida Gulf Coast University and a Bachelor's of Applied Science in Supervision and Management.
+He has been with FSW for 15 years and his work centers on web accessibility, eLearning content, Assistive Technologies, and providing resources and guidance to promote increased access.
+Prior to working for OIT, he served the College's Library Services as a Library Technology Systems Specialist integrating technologies for improved library services and workflows.